yairm210/Unciv/Mods.md

 When you've finished making your map in the Map Editor, save it, and it will be in the `/maps` folder of your game.

 Copy it to a `/maps` folder in your *mod*, and you're done!

-### Adding Wonder Splash Screens

-You can add wonder images to mods and they'll be displayed instead of the standard icon when a wonder is finished.
-The image needs to be a .png and 2:1 ratio so for example 200x100 px.

-Add the images to `/Images/WonderImages/`.
-They need to be named according to the name field in `Buildings.json`, so for example "Temple of Artemis.png" or "Stonehenge.png"

-Remember, to be compatible with mobile devices, a fresh atlas needs to be generated including these.

-### Adding Leader Portraits

-The base game comes without Leader Portraits, but is able to display them in greetings, Civilopedia, diplomacy screens, or the nation picker.
-A mod can supply these, by adding their images to `/Images/LeaderIcons/`.
-The file name must correspond exactly with the leader name of a nation as defined in Nations.json, or they will be ignored.

-These work best if they are square, between 100x100 and 256x256 pixels, and include some transparent border within that area.

 ## Getting your mod out there